 - to make themselves feel better

-First and foremost, many individuals who suffer from alcoholism are ashamed to admit that they may have a drinking problem.
-Our society stigmatizes alcohol abuse and addiction.
-Therefore, many individuals will attempt to hide or disguise their disease in order to avoid judgment.
-Your loved one may lie to mask shame or to avoid common ridicule from their peers.
-Furthermore, stigma causes many alcoholics to avoid rehab.
-A 2007 study showed that 37% of college students did not seek substance abuse treatment in fear of facing societal stigmas.
+Many individuals who suffer from alcoholism are ashamed to admit that they have a drinking problem.
+Our society stigmatizes mental illness, alcohol abuse, and addiction and there are a lot of negative connotations associated with it.
+Therefore alcoholics will attempt to hide or disguise their disease to avoid judgment.
+Your loved one may lie to mask shame or to avoid ridicule from their peers Furthermore, stigma causes millions of alcoholics to shun rehab.

 Lying to Protect Their Addiction

-Lying to Maintain the Delusion That They’re Drinking is Under Control
+Lying to Maintain the Delusion that Their Drinking is Under Control

 Lying to Avoid Confrontation and Alcohol Rehab

-If someone you love is an alcoholic, it is likely that you have attempted to confront their drinking problem.
-Most likely this individual has lied or brushed off the conversation in order to avoid any discussion surrounding their excessive drinking.
-Even a compassionate confrontation would likely reveal an alcohol use disorder and the individual would have to face the reality that he/she needs rehab.
-The stress of confrontation is often overwhelming for an alcoholic, as this could serve as a barrier to their addiction.
+If someone you love is an alcoholic, you may have attempted to confront their drinking problem.
+Most likely this individual has lied or brushed off the conversation to dodge any discussion surrounding their excessive drinking.

-People who struggle with alcoholism often lie, but the lies should not divert attention from the problem at hand – active alcoholism.
-Underlying issues that often contribute to addiction must be exposed, acknowledged, and explored.
-Do not allow the manipulation and lies of your alcoholic loved one to prevent you from seeking an alcohol rehab program that could save their life.
+Those who struggle with alcoholism often lie, but the lies should not distract from the problem at hand – active alcoholism.
+Underlying issues that often contribute to addiction must be exposed, acknowledged, and treated.
+Do not allow the manipulation and lies of your alcoholic loved one to keep you from seeking an alcohol rehab program that could save their life.
 Whether or not your loved one lies to you about their alcoholism, it is worthwhile for you to confront them and offer them the gift of substance abuse treatment and ultimately recovery.